 Income Tax for some people is like a four letter word, they just don’t want to hear it, and dread the April 30th

 But it does not need to be like that.

-Tip: Did you know that if your Grandmother needs a shower bar in her bathroom, that she can get a tax credit for having it installed?
+Tax Tip: Did you know that if your Grandmother needs a shower bar in her bathroom, that she can get a tax credit for having it installed?
 If you need to have your home wheel chair accessible, there is a credit for that too.

-Most people know of the “popular” tax credits, medical, rent, property taxes, and childcare.
+Most people know of the popular tax credits, medical, rent, property taxes, and childcare.
 What they may not realize is that the childcare credit also covers things like paying for a day camp for a PA day, or summer camp in the summer.

 Charitable donations are a wonderful way to bring down your payable tax bill; registered Ontario Charities give receipts for cash donations, and a fair market value receipt for donations of goods.

 For instance, that bag of clothes and old Tupperware you drop off at Goodwill, make sure you grab a receipt.
 Are you pledging $10.00 for your nephew to participate in jump rope for heart, keep the receipt?

 Most average Canadian families do not need a CPA (Chartered Public Accountant) to prepare their taxes, nor would they want to pay those types of fees.

 There are many options for filing your taxes, you can do it yourself using one of the many Income Tax preparing software programs available whether web-based or store-bought.

 - H & R Block Canada